‘World’s Hottest Weather Girl’ Yanet Garcia Showcases Her Booty Doing Squats In Workout Video

 “Damn girl you look good,” wrote a third follower.

-“Takes a lot of hard work, dedication to keep yourself in that shape!” commented a fourth follower.
+“Takes a lot of hard work, dedication to keep yourself in that shape!” commented a fourth Instagram user.

 Fans of Yanet know that she is dedicated to her fitness and recently teamed up with Fit Plan, an online training app that allows users to connect with trainers.
 She has shared a few videos of her working out but she also likes to showcase her fabulous figure in more revealing outfits.
 She recently rocked a pair of Daisy Dukes and thigh-high boots while on the set of Hoy, the program for which she delivers the weather in skimpy clothing.